kokoko3k/koko-aio-slang/docs-ng.md

         Modulates the sharpness of the image.
         - Max (actually 7.0) will not alter the image sharpness.
         - More than 0: will use gauss blur
-        - Less than 0: will use box blur and will preogressively add visual sharpness to image at lower values.
+        - Less than 0: will use box blur and will progressively add visual sharpness to image when approaching lower values.

 **Tate mode:**<br>
     Rotates mask and scanlines by 90°<br>